-Methodism in America-Revivals of Religion-Remarks-Mr. Wes ley's Labours-Notices of Books from his Journals-Minutes of the Conference of 1770-Remarks-Mr. Shirley's Circular-Mr. Wesley's "Declaration"-Controversy respecting the Minutes-Remarks-Increase of the Societies-Projects for the Management of the Connection after Mr. Wesley's Death . . .
-200-228
+Methodism in America-Revivals of Religion-Remarks-Mr. Wesley's Labours-Notices of Books from his Jour nals-Minutes of the Conference of 1770-Remarks-Mr. Shirley's Circular-Mr. Wesley's "Declaration"-Controversy respecting the Minutes-Remarks-Increase of the Societies-Projects for the management of the connexion after Mr. Wesley's death.
+Pages 204-231.